php-dev-br/laravel-doc-pt-br/authentication.md

 Laravel makes implementing authentication very simple.
 In fact, almost everything is configured for you out of the box.
 The authentication configuration file is located at `config/auth.php`, which contains several well documented options for tweaking the behavior of the authentication services.

-At its core, Laravel's authentication facilities are made up of "guards" and "providers".
-Guards define how users are authenticated for each request.
-For example, Laravel ships with a `session` guard which maintains state using session storage and cookies and a `token` guard, which authenticates users using a "API token" that is passed with each request.

-Providers define how users are retrieved from your persistent storage.
-Laravel ships with support for retrieving users using Eloquent and the database query builder.
-However, you are free to define additional providers as needed for your application.

-Don't worry if this all sounds confusing now!
-Most applications will never need to modify the default authentication configuration.

 <a name="introduction-database-considerations"></a>
 ### Database Considerations

 By default, Laravel includes an `App\User` [Eloquent model](eloquent.md) in your `app` directory.
 This model may be used with the default Eloquent authentication driver.
 If your application is not using Eloquent, you may use the `database` authentication driver which uses the Laravel query builder.

-When building the database schema for the `App\User` model, make sure the password column is at least 60 characters in length, the default of 255 would be a good choice.
+When building the database schema for the `App\User` model, make sure the password column is at least 60 characters in length.

 Also, you should verify that your `users` (or equivalent) table contains a nullable, string `remember_token` column of 100 characters.
 This column will be used to store a token for "remember me" sessions being maintained by your application.
 This can be done by using `$table->rememberToken();` in a migration.